 Travel Insurance for Greece - What Australians Need to Know

-Greece is classified as a European destination by Australian travel insurers, with moderate premiums.
+Most Australian insurers classify Greece as a European destination.
 See our full Australian travel insurance comparison for provider details.

 Key Travel Facts for Australians

-• Visa requirements: Australian passport holders can visit Greece and other Schengen Area countries for up to 90 days within any 180-day period without a visa.
-No application needed - just present your Australian passport at the border
+• Visa requirements: Australian passport holders can enter Greece and the Schengen Area for up to 90 days within a 180-day period without a visa.
+The ETIAS travel authorisation may apply from 2026 - check before booking.

-• Time zone: Eastern European Time (EET/UTC+2), or EEST (UTC+3) during summer.
-Greece is 10-11 hours behind Australian depending on daylight saving periods
+• Time zone: Eastern European Time (EET/UTC+2), or EEST (UTC+3) in summer.
+Greece is 7-9 hours behind Australia's east coast depending on daylight saving.

 Travel Risks in Greece for Australian Travellers